-Recycled Art Contest - All you have to do is make something out of recycled materials from home (old milk jugs, egg crates, juice bottles, ...).
+Recycled Art Contest - All you have to do is make something out of recycled materials from home (old milk jugs, egg crates, juice bottles, etc).
 On your index entry card, please state an interesting fact about recycling with the source listed.

-Pie Crust made with Lard - The Knox County Pork Producers sponsor a cash award given to the best piecrust made with lard.
+Pie Crust made with Lard - A monetary award given to the best piecrust made with lard.
 Exhibit one whole unfilled pastry shell made with lard in an 8" or 9" pie pan.
 Please use the following recipe: